fredsterss/tabify/Readme.md

 [Component](https://github.com/component/component) for turning a list into tabs.

-Inspired by [stagas/tabify](https://github.com/stagas/tabify) but without all the DOM configuration and works in IE.
+Inspired by [stagas/tabify](https://github.com/stagas/tabify) but without all the DOM configuration and works in IE. I would have fixed those issues with a Pull Request, but this component represents a fundamentally different philosophy.

 ## Installation